 - Avoid fraudulent transactions and misrepresentations

-- Ease of applications fir services offered by the GSIS, SSS, PhilHealth, Pag-IBIG, and other government agencies
+- Ease of applications for services offered by the GSIS, SSS, PhilHealth, Pag-IBIG, and other government agencies

 - Other transactions defined in the implementing rules and regulations of the National ID System

-Step 4.
-The ID will be issued once the PSN is given and the application is completed.
+Once your PSN is issued, the ID will be given and the application is completed.

 Please take note that availing of the National ID is free of charge for all Filipinos and foreign residents in the country.
 Applications for the said IDs has not yet been opened.
 Keep yourself posted for more details regarding the National ID system.